secretstartups/handbook/key-review/index.html.md

 The difficulty in using performance indicator pages for Key Reviews is for groups who have a signficant number of Performance Indicators that [cannot be public](/handbook/communication/#not-public).
 For folks looking to consume this information quickly, having to 2FA into Sisense to see the information can be frustrating.
-For functions or departments for which this is true, it is recommended to use a different key meeting format.
+For functions or departments for which this is true, it is recommended to use a different Key Review format.

 ### OKR Slides